Gateway Woods Conservation Project

 Protecting Local Land

-SUMMARY | Allegheny Land Trust is working with community leadership and representatives to acquire and permanently protect 124 acres of green space in the Municipality of Monroeville, adjacent to Pitcairn Borough, and visible from Turtle Creek Valley communities.
-Conserving this land would connect Sugar Camp Park, Monroeville Community Park West, Monroeville Community Park East, and Mosside Slopes, thus creating 425 contiguous acres of protected green space.
+SUMMARY & PROGRESS (updated 4/10/2024): We Did It!
+Thanks to our partners and supporters like you, we were able to successfully conserve 95 acres of the Gateway Woods conservation project.
+The land is located in the Municipality of Monroeville, adjacent to Pitcairn Borough, and visible from Turtle Creek Valley communities.
+Conserving this land connects Sugar Camp Park, Monroeville Community Park West, Monroeville Community Park East, and Mosside Slopes, thus creating 396 contiguous acres of protected green space.

-BENEFITS | The land’s permanent conservation would benefit the health, well-being, and enjoyment of current and future residents by protecting biodiversity, air and water quality, and local scenic character as well as creating connections and expanded opportunities for close-to-home passive recreation and environmental education.
+BENEFITS | The land’s permanent conservation benefits the health, well-being, and enjoyment of current and future residents by protecting biodiversity, air and water quality, and local scenic character as well as creating connections and expanded opportunities for close-to-home passive recreation and environmental education.

-A total of $1,338,760 is needed to conserve the land.
+FUNDING | A total of $1,338,760 is needed to conserve the land.
 In 2022, the Pennsylvania Department of Conservation and Natural Resources (PA DCNR) granted ALT $521,000 for the project.
 ALT will apply for another round of funding from PA DCNR in 2023, and either has funding applications pending or in process with the PA Department of Community and Economic Development, the Redevelopment Authority of Allegheny County, local foundations and corporations, and local municipalities.
 The final critical component of the funding puzzle is donations from individuals in the community.

 HOW YOU CAN HELP | Donations from individuals are a crucial component to every ALT land conservation project as they provide required matching dollars to unlock the full funds from state agencies and they also provide funds to fill any funding gaps.